-Building on our success of 2014, Wind+Wing Technologies is launching a 2nd generation demonstration vessel in the San Francisco Bay in Q4 2017.
+Building on our success of 2014, Wind+Wing Technologies has launched a 2nd generation demonstration vessel in the San Francisco Bay.
 Some highlights to this new edition are:

 - fully re-designed WingDriveTM with more power and proprietary control systems

 - All electric internal propulsion, paving the way for emissions-free passenger vessels